top of page

 • How do I register and pay for camp?

 You must register for camp online and pay by credit card.
 You will be able to enroll your camper(s), assign authorized pick-ups, pay online, and more.
-If you need to make arrangements to pay another way or need assistance, please contact James Bradley.
-James@willowbrookartscamp.org
+If you need to make arrangements to pay another way or need assistance, please contact sarah@willowbrookartscamp.org

 • Do you offer discounts or financial assistance?